dvajs/dva/docs/guide/develop-complex-spa.md

 const modelB = createModel({ namespace: 'A', param: { type: 'B' } });
 ```

-In this way, the extension of the model can also be realized.
+In this way, the extension of the model can also be implemented.

-## Long Process Business Logic
+## Long Sequence Business Logic

-In business, sometimes there will be a long process, for example, the submission of a complex form of ours, in the middle will need to initiate a variety of operations on the view state:
+In some use cases, the business operation can be a very long sequence.
+For example, in the middle of submission of a complex form, we will need to change a variety of states on the view:

-**This is a real business**
+**This is a real world example:**
 ```JavaScript
 *submit(action, { put, call, select }) {
   const formData = yield select(state => {